Albany Stratton VA Medical Center Albany, NY

 Zachary Fisher left high school at age 16 to help his father and older brothers in the family construction business.
 Early in his career he suffered a severe knee injury in a construction accident which prevented him from serving in the military.
 However, over the years, he and his wife Elizabeth served the country well by volunteering time and donating money to family-oriented military efforts.

-The Fishers were dedicated to enhancing the public perception of the U.S. Military and to helping needy members of the Armed Forces.
+The Fishers were dedicated to enhancing the public perception of the U.S. Military and to helping members of the Armed Forces in many ways.
 They were true patriots who ardently supported a number of philanthropic activities.
-The Fisher House Foundation, Inc. * has established 32 Zachary and Elizabeth Fisher Houses, providing a home-away-from-home for families of hospitalized patients undergoing treatment at U. S. Military and Veterans hospitals.
-Their work is carried on by their nephew Kenneth Fisher, who is chairman of the Fisher House Foundation Board.
-Mrs. Audrey Fisher and Nancy Edelman, both Fisher House Foundation Trustees, act as ambassadors for the Fisher House Foundation and visit each house annually.
+The Fisher House Foundation, Inc. * continues to build Zachary and Elizabeth Fisher Houses, providing a home-away-from-home for families of hospitalized patients undergoing treatment at U. S. Military and Veterans hospitals.
+Their work is carried on by their nephew Kenneth Fisher, who is chairman of the Fisher House Foundation.

 |* Link will take you outside of the Department of Veterans Affairs Web site.
 VA does not endorse and is not responsible for the content of the linked web sites.
 The link will open in a new window.|